lina-torovoltas/FasmMacroLib/MACRO_USAGE.md

 **Note:**

-Not available in the library for x16, ARM32 and ARM64.
+Not available in the library for DOS, Linux (ARM 32-bit and ARM 64-bit), and BSD.